 The Kenyan President Daniel Arap Moi met President Valery Giscard d'Estaing of France at the Elysee Palace on Tuesday (14 November).

-The Kenyan President Daniel Arap Moi met President Valery Giscard d'Estaing of France at the Elysee Palace on Tuesday (14 November).
+Background: The Kenyan President Daniel Arap Moi met President Valery Giscard d'Estaing of France at the Elysee Palace on Tuesday (14 November).
 President Moi, who is on his first visit to the West as the Kenyan head of state, said that the discussions on matters of mutual interest and international problems, had been very useful.

 SYNOPSIS: The French President Monsieur Giscard d'Estaing greeted the Kenyan President Mr. Moi at the Elysee Palace.
 Mr. Moi arrived in Paris on Monday (13 November) for three days of talks with French government and business leaders.
 He had already met the French Foreign and Defence Ministers for discussions on technological and military aid to Kenya and current areas of instability in Africa.